vishwas-r/Insta-Media-Downloader/README.md

 * * *
   [Click Here To Download Instagram Video / DEMO](https://goo.gl/FvihCT)

->  Note: Some of the Instagram accounts are private, private Instagram videos are not accessible and can't be downloaded.
+>  Note: Some of the Instagram videos / accounts are private.
+Private Instagram videos are not accessible and can't be downloaded using this tool.